ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached.md

 ## Build memtier_benchmark

 [memtier_benchmark](https://github.com/RedisLabs/memtier_benchmark) is a command line utility developed by Redis Labs for load generation and bechmarking NoSQL key-value databases.
-We will use this to benchmark the performance of memcached.
+You will use this to benchmark the performance of memcached.

 ```bash
 git clone https://github.com/RedisLabs/memtier_benchmark